 - Remedy codes

-This structure creates a strong foundation.
+This structure — often referred to as standardized failure codes — creates a strong foundation.

 The opportunity is ensuring that these codes are used in a consistent and meaningful way across teams.